• Skip to primary navigation

 Now add the ground lamb and stir over medium heat, breaking up the meat with a spatula while it browns for 5 more minutes.
 Then drain the lamb mixture.

-I had a pot of homemade chicken soup in my fridge so I used a cup of the broth.
-You can use gluten free stock.
+I had a pot of Homemade Chicken Soup in my fridge so I used a cup of the broth.
+You can use store-bought gluten free stock.
 Pour that into the skillet and add the Red Boat sauce, tomato paste, salt, and nutmeg.
 Then, simmer until slightly thickened for 5 minutes.

 Transfer to a casserole dish.
 Top with your fluffy mashed potatoes.
 Dot with 2 tablespoons of butter on top of the potatoes.
 And bake for 40-50 minutes until golden.
 Garnish with chopped fresh parsley.